 At Meseret Y. Zeleke, CPA, we provide the following services:

-- Preparing and maintaining financial reports which comply the probate code,
+- Preparing and maintaining financial reports which comply with the probate code,

-- Analyzing financial transactions in a great level of detail,
+- Analyzing financial transactions at a great level of detail,

 - Communicating regularly with all involved parties,

-For more information about our auditing services or to schedule a consultation, call Meseret Y. Zeleke, CPA Firm today.
+For more information about our court accounting services, call 510-527-1910 Meseret Y. Zeleke, CPA Firm today.